Pickleball Gear

 How to choose the best pickleball paddle for power

-I tested over 30 pickleball paddles in 2023 and even more in 2024.
+I've tested over 100 paddles at this point—some good, some bad.
 While this list reflects my own honest opinions based on these testing sessions, I also made sure to consult plenty of other sources.
 I read reviews from both experts and customers to get a full perspective on what's available.

 Brandon Mackie showing off the Bread & Butter Filth pickleball paddle